AresValley/Artemis-DB/static/331/description.md

-A digital link to transmit images and other data collected from the satellite at a high resolution.
+An analog signal broadcast from NOAA ITOS polar satellites that transmitted images from the VHRR radiometer.